 Power is delivered to the EV's onboard battery through the EV inlet to the charger.
-The charger converts Alternating Current (AC) to the Direct Current (DC) required to charge the battery.
+The charger converts AC to DC, which is required to charge the battery.
 The charger and EV inlet are considered part of the EV.
-A connector is a device that, by insertion into an EV inlet, establishes an electrical connection to the electric vehicle for the purpose of charging and information exchange.
+A connector is a device that, by insertion into an EV inlet, establishes an electrical connection to the EV for the purposes of charging and information exchange.
 The EV inlet and connector together are referred to as the coupler.
 The EVSE consists of the connector, cord, and interface to utility power.
-The interface between the EVSE and utility power will be directly "hardwired" to a control device as illustrated in Figure 3-1, or a plug and receptacle as illustrated in Figure 3-3.
+The interface between the EVSE and utility power will be directly "hardwired" to a control device, as illustrated in Figure 3-1, or a plug and receptacle, as illustrated in Figure 3-3.

 In the 1990s, there was no consensus on EV inlet and connector design.
-Both conductive and inductive types of couplers were designed, and in both cases, different designs of each type were provided by automakers.
+Both conductive and inductive types of couplers were designed and in both cases, different designs of each type were provided by automakers.
 At the present time, however, the Society of Automotive Engineers (SAE) has agreed that all vehicles produced by automakers in the United States will conform to a single design known as the J1772 Standard.2